 I started by priming the drawers.
 If you are using a chalk paint, you can skip this step.
 I decided to use Modern Masters paint in Champagne, and they recommend priming before painting.
 The next step was to paint on 2 coats of my base paint (Champagne).

-I would recommend to apply the base coat so you will have a uniform color all around the edges of the product.
+I would recommend applying the base coat so you will have a uniform color all around the edges of the product.

 Now the fun begins!
 Place your stencil on your project and secure by using a spray adhesive or securely taping your stencil so it does not shift while you are applying the texture paste.